Defective Medical Device

 If you or someone important to you has been injured because of a defective medical device, you may have grounds for legal action.
 Schedule a free consultation and sit down with us to discuss your product liability case.

-Work with an experienced Huntsville product liability lawyer who will fight for you
+Work with an experienced Huntsville Alabama product liability lawyer who will fight for you

 If you have been injured because of a defective medical device, the trusted Huntsville product liability lawyers at Martin & Helms are here to pursue justice on your behalf.
 You are encouraged to call us at 256-539-1990 or complete our contact form to schedule a free consultation to discuss your case with a dangerous medical device lawyer today.
-We also serve injured clients in Decatur, Athens and Madison, and throughout the state.
+We also serve injured clients in Decatur, Athens and Madison, and throughout Alabama.